awsdocs/amazon-redshift-management-guide/doc_source/partner-integration.md

 1. Choose **Add partner** to open the AWS Partner's website\.

 1. Configure the integration with your Amazon Redshift cluster on the partner's website\.
 On the partner's website, you can select and configure the data sources that are loaded to your Amazon Redshift cluster\.
 You can also define additional extract, load, and transform \(ELT\) transformations to process your business data, join it with other datasets, and build consolidated views for analysis and reporting\.

+You can view and manage AWS Partner integrations from the cluster details **Properties** tab\.
+The **Integrations** section lists the **Partner** name that you can use to link to the AWS Partner website, the **Status** of the integration, the **Database** that receives the data, and the **Last successful connection** that might have updated the cluster\.

+The possible status values are as follows:
++ Active – The AWS Partner can connect to the cluster and complete configured tasks\.
++ Inactive – The AWS Partner integration doesn't exist\.
++ Runtime failure – The AWS Partner can connect to the cluster but can't complete configured tasks\.
++ Connection failure – The AWS Partner can't connect to the cluster\.

+After you delete an AWS Partner integration from Amazon Redshift, data continues to flow into your cluster\.
+Complete the delete on the partner's website\.